mlondschien/changeforest/changeforest-py/README.md

 `changeforest` implements a classifier-based algorithm that consistently estimates change points without any parametric assumptions, even in high-dimensional scenarios.
-It uses the out-of-bag probability predictions of a random forest to construct a pseudo-log-likelihood that gets optimized using a computationally feasible two-step method.
+It uses the out-of-bag probability predictions of a random forest to construct a classifier log-likelihood ratio that gets optimized using a computationally feasible two-step method.

 See [1] for details.